Don Juan Triumphant: The musical

 In the 2004 film adaptation of the musical, the audience at the opera house is seen recoiling in shock at the jarring discordance and staging of Don Juan Triumphant, which is very different from the traditional opera stagings they are used to.
 The costumes of the actors are also more sexualized than that in the stage show, being depicted as more form-flattering and tighter.
 Christine's dress, for example, changes from the low cut pink dress of the show to a sleeveless Spanish-style dress, complete with a flower in her hair.
 The Phantom's costume has varied considerably as well.
 In the show, when he reappears playing the part of Don Juan, his entire face and body are covered with a cloak and hood.
-In the film he performs the number in a red toreador outfit and black eye mask which in turn alerts Christine and the audience to the fact that it is the Phantom singing to her immediately.
+In the film, he performs the number in a red toreador outfit and black eye mask which in turn alerts Christine and the audience to the fact that it is the Phantom singing to her immediately.
 In the show, where Christine comes to the moment of realization varies depending upon the performer.
-In some performances the Phantom places his hands in front of Christine's face/eyes a gesture he did in "Music of the Night", which alarms her.
-In other versions, Christine feels the Phantom's mask, under his cloak, upon touching his face.
-She reacts accordingly.
+In some performances, Christine realizes it when the Phantom places his hands in front of her face/eyes, a gesture he had previously did in "The Music of the Night".
+In other versions, Christine feels the Phantom's mask under his cloak upon touching his face, and reacts accordingly.